 Hashed Message Authentication Code

-An email hoax is a scam that is distributed in email form.
-It is designed to deceive and defraud email recipients, often for monetary gain.
+A scam that is distributed in email form that is designed to deceive and defraud email recipients, often for monetary gain.

 A computer system designed specifically to attract potential malicious actors in order to inform the development of defensive measures and responses.